Explicit formulas for the Riesz energy of the $N$th roots of unity: The case of positive even integers

-Explicit expressions for the coefficients $\beta_\nu(m)$ are given in the Proof of Prop.~\ref{prop:3} (see Eq.s~\eqref{eq:beta.coeff.s}).
-The expansion \eqref{eq:M.2m.N.expansion} holds for every integer $N \geq2$, whereas the expansion \eqref{exp2xct} (derived from an asymptotic result as $N \to \infty$) representing the same quantity holds for sufficiently large $N$.
-Since the coefficients of the powers of $N$ in either expansion do not depend on $N$, by comparing \eqref{eq:beta.coeff.s} and \eqref{exp2xct} we obtain for $s = 2m$ and $m$ a positive integer the connection formulas
+Explicit expressions for $\beta_\nu(m)$ are obtained in the proof of Theorem~\ref{thm:even.positive.s} (see Equations~\eqref{eq:beta.coeff.s}).
+The expansion \eqref{eq:M.2m.N.expansion} holds for every integer $N \geq2$.
+The expansion \eqref{exp2xct}, derived from an asymptotic result as $N \to \infty$, represents the same quantity and holds for sufficiently large $N$.
+The coefficients of the powers of $N$ in either expansion do not depend on $N$.
+By comparing \eqref{eq:beta.coeff.s} and~\eqref{exp2xct}, one has the connection formulas